CB

 Review of antioxidants for horses: Astaxanthin

 Oxidation is a natural process that occurs when oxygen is combined with various other elements in the body during metabolism.
-It happens to humans, and it happens to our horses and other animals, too.
+It happens to humans, and it happens to our horses and other animals as well.

 However, the rate of oxidation will depend on the activity of the animal.
-At rest, the rate is lowest, but during exercise, stress, pregnancy, or lactation, it’s normal for the rate of oxidation to increase.
+At rest, the rate of oxidation is lowest, but during exercise, stress, pregnancy, or lactation, it’s normal for the rate of oxidation to increase, sometimes significantly.

-When rates increase, it’s known as oxidative stress, and when this occurs, the amount of free radicals in the body increases.
-Free radicals are damaged cells missing a critical molecule that are on a rampage in the body to pair with another molecule.
+When these rates increase, this is known as oxidative stress.
+When this occurs, the amount of free radicals or reactive oxygen species (ROS) in the body increases.
+ROS are damaged cells that are missing a critical molecule, and as a result of this missing molecule, go on a “rampage” in the body in an attempt to pair with another molecule.

-An overabundance of free radicals will damage healthy cell membranes, leading to decreased immune function, illness, and/or nervous system dysfunction within the animal.
+In fact, an overabundance of ROS will damage healthy cell membranes, leading to decreased immune function, illness, and/or nervous system dysfunction within the animal.

-This is where antioxidants--substances such as vitamins, minerals, plant extracts, etc. that slow and prevent free radical damage--come into play.
-In fact, antioxidants are a crucial part of the horse’s diet.
+This is where antioxidants, substances such as vitamins, minerals, and plant extracts, that slow and prevent ROS damage, come into play.
+In fact, antioxidants are a crucial part of every horse’s diet.

 • Horses in moderate to heavy work;